A guide to Inventory Management Systems for businesses

 Inventory management refers to the process or set of processes carried out by a business to control and keep track of the products (sometimes including the raw materials and components) that it is selling.

 Having a well-managed inventory is essential to maintaining a smooth and efficient operation.

 After all, if inventory is not at its optimal level, it can hurt practically every area of the business—too much inventory means more expenses and increased risk of waste, while too little means running out of stock more frequently and in turn, less customer satisfaction.

-An inventory management system (IMS) is, as its name would suggest, a software used for managing inventory.
-Also sometimes known as an inventory control or inventory tracking system, it serves as a technology solution that helps avoid inventory management blunders like the ones mentioned above, which are commonplace in a setup with mostly manual processes.
+An inventory management system (IMS) is, as its name would suggest, software used for managing inventory.
+Also sometimes known as inventory control or inventory tracking system, it serves as a technology solution that helps avoid inventory management blunders like the ones mentioned above, which are commonplace in a setup with mostly manual processes.

 An IMS comes in different forms, but at its core, it automates the processes involved in inventory management and centralizes such processes in a single platform that can be integrated and synchronized with other systems supporting the business.